DudeGFA/simple_shell/README.md

 #### Included Built-Ins

-This shell has support for the following built-in commands;
+This shell has support for the following built-in commands:

 | Command             | Definition                                                                                |
 | ------------------- | ----------------------------------------------------------------------------------------- |